HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 Because we are looking for the shortest path, we don't have a choice of the traversal algorithm.
 We must use a breadth-first search.
 But how do we deal with the obstacles?

 Let's consider adding a 3rd dimension to the problem.
-When we remove an obstacle, we move to a new floor of the maze where that obstacle never existed.
-However, we can't apply this logic mindlessly since there are potentially *m\*n* obstacles.
+Instead of removing an obstacle, we can virtually move to a new maze floor, where this obstacle never existed.
+However, this introduces a problem.
+We can't apply this logic mindlessly since there are potentially *m\*n* obstacles.

 Fortunately, we can lean on the behaviour of breadth-first search.
 When we enter a new floor of the maze, we have a guarantee that we will never revisit the space we entered through.
-This means we do not have to track which specific obstacles we removed, only how many we can still remove.
-Therefore we end up with a total complexity of *m\*n\*(k+1)*.
+This means we do not have to track which specific obstacles we removed, only how many we can still remove, shrinking the number of floors to *k+1*.
+Applying a breadth-first search then leaves us with a total time complexity of *O(m\*n\*(k+1))*.

 {caption: "Breadth-first search in a maze with obstacle removal."}
 ```cpp